ilopmar/grails-ducksboard-api/README.md

-grails-ducksboard-push-api
+grails-ducksboard-api
 ==========================

-Grails plugin to integrate with the ducksboard.com Push API
+Grails plugin to use the PUSH/PULL Ducksboard.com API